topseed/topseed-turbo/old/README.md

 ### `anchors`

-A jQuery selector specifying which anchors within the `smoothState` element should be bound.
+A jQuery selector SPecifying which anchors within the `smoothState` element should be bound.

 ```js
 // Default